-Course #: 534100 Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: Check p.
-17-20; Masonry I Grade Level (s): 9-12
+Course #: 534100 Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page; Masonry I

 Description: The course prepares student for entry-level employment in the masonry and construction field.
 Students will be exposed to job layout, mortar composition, and wall construction using brick, block, stone, and concrete.